gotohuman/gotohuman-python-sdk/README.md

 ### Init

-Create a review form in [gotoHuman](https://app.gotohuman.com) adding fields to capture the content to review and the input and feedback you want to collect.
+Create a review template in [gotoHuman](https://app.gotohuman.com) adding fields to capture the content to review and the input and feedback you want to collect.

 Setup an environment variable with your API key.
 ```